PowerBI.tips

 This query loads a csv file of data into PowerBI.

-After the clicking Done in the Advanced Editor the data will load.
+After clicking Done in the Advanced Editor the data will load.
 Next rename the query to Hexabin Data and then on the Home ribbon click Close & Apply.

 Save Query

 Next click on the R visual in the Visualizations bar on the right side of the screen.
 There will likely be a pop up warning you about enabling R Scripts.
 Click Enable to activate the R script editor.
-With the R script visual selected on the page add the following columns to the Values field selector.

 R Visual Fields

-Notice that the R visual is blank at this time.
 Next add the following R code in the R script editor window.
 This will tell PowerBI Desktop to load the ggplot2 library and define all the parameters for the plot.
 I’ve added comments to the code using # symbols.

 library(ggplot2) #load ggplot2 package